King Abdulaziz Hospital - Al Ahsa

 A restaurant providing hot and cold snacks from 10:00 until 21:00.
 Take-out service is available.
 A supermarket, library and hairdressing salon are also provided.
 There is also a petrol station.

 For children of eligible staff there is child care for pre-school infants as well as a primary school providing a British based education system.

-- Consultant - Medicine (Neurology)Within the mission, vision and values of Saudi Arabian National Guard – Health Affairs, to provide patient care; education and training of Associate Consultants and Assistant Consultants, Medicine Residents, National Guard physicians; supervise clinics, research; self-education; and participate in on-call for Department of Neurology.Read MoreApply Now
+- Consultant - HematopathologyWithin the mission, vision and values of Saudi Arabian National Guard – Health Affairs, to provide patient care; education and training of Associate Consultants and Assistant Consultants, Medicine Residents, National Guard physicians; supervise clinics, research; self-education; and participate in on-call for Division of ICU in the Department of Pathology.Read MoreApply Now

-- Consultant - OncologyWithin the mission, vision and values of Saudi Arabian National Guard – Health Affairs, to provide patient care; education and training of Associate Consultants and Assistant Consultants, Medicine Residents, National Guard physicians; supervise clinics, research; self-education; and participate in on-call for Division of Oncology.Read MoreApply Now
+- Consultant - Infectious DiseasesWithin the mission, vision and values of Saudi Arabian National Guard – Health Affairs, to provide patient care; education and training of Associate Consultants and Assistant Consultants, Medicine Residents, National Guard physicians; supervise clinics, research; self-education; and participate in on-call for Division of Infectious Diseases and the Department of Medicine.Read MoreApply Now

 - Senior Management Position - Nursing ServicesSenior management position under the Nursing Services of King Abdulaziz Hospital, NGHA in Al Ahsa region.
 Within the mission, vision and values of Saudi Arabian National Guard – Health Affairs and the Division of Nursing Services, assumes 24 hour accountability for overall unit management and for the delivery of quality nursing care to achieve optimal patient outcomes.Read MoreApply Now